May is Lyme Disease Awareness Month

 Learn how to prevent ticks.

-- Where light colored clothes outside so you can see the ticks if they crawl on you.
+- Wear light colored clothes outside so you can see the ticks if they crawl on you.

 - Keep grass and weeds mowed.
 Ticks like tall grass.
 Put some Tick Tubes in your yard.